Kang the Conqueror: Early appearances and Ravonna

 Kang appears in modern-day as he attempts to retrieve a rogue Growing Man construct who is growing larger with every blow.
 Both Thor and the police are not able to subdue the giant, until Kang appears from a time machine disguised as a boulder.
 He fires a ray, shrinking and subduing the Growing Man to doll-sized so he can be "re-hidden".
 He later reactivates the Growing Man to kidnap an incapacitated Tony Stark and draw the Avengers into his game, though the purpose is not revealed.
 Thor fails to keep Kang from escaping into the time-stream.

 In hopes of restoring his love to life, Kang enters a wager with the cosmic entity Grandmaster, using the Avengers as pawns in a game which, if won, can temporarily grant him power over life and death.
 The first round ends in stalemate when an unaware Black Knight intervenes and prevents a clear victory by the Avengers, although the team definitively wins the second round.
 Due to the first round's stalemate, Kang does not earn the power of both life and death but is forced to choose.
 He selects the power of death over the Avengers, but is stopped by the Black Knight, who, not being an Avenger at the time, is unaffected.

 Next Kang kidnaps the Hulk and sends him to 1917 France to kill the Phantom Eagle before he can save Bruce Banner's grandfather from a cannon.
 This would prevent the Hulk from existing and consequently, the formation of the Avengers.
-However, the Hulk destroys the cannon which sends him back to the present while Kang is projected into the Limbo.
+However, the Hulk destroys the cannon which sends him back to the present while Kang is projected into Limbo.